ryyzn9/Autoencoders-AEE/README.md

 # Autoencoder-for-Noise reduction.
 Note :this is a practice project so it is very simple and I did it because I want to practice the git hub and vscode.
-I am realy comfortable with google colab but not in vscode so this is for noly practice
+I am realy comfortable with google colab but not in vscode so this is for only practice

 this is a simple autoencoder to reduce the noise of the images.